a-r-m-i-n/dce/Documentation/UsersManual/BackendTemplate.rst

 .. image:: Images/backend-view-simple-expression.png
    :alt: Enabled Symfony expression for simple backend view header field

-This header expression will - for example - generate the following header: **Teaser: My second teaser**
+This header expression will - for example - generate the following header: "Teaser: My second teaser"

 .. note::
    On this page, you see how Symfony expressions in DCE work: :ref:`additional-informations-dce-expression-utility`